-- educational leave; - (2) general leave of absence not exceeding 30 days; - (3) pregnancy leave, parental leave or adoption leave, which prevents the employee from returning to work on the scheduled date of return, the short-term plan will be effective from the date of disability due to illness or injury and benefits will be paid for the balance of the seven month period remaining from the scheduled date of return to work.
+- (1) educational leave;

+- (2) general leave of absence not exceeding 30 days;

+- (3) maternity or parental leave,

+which prevents the employee from returning to work on the scheduled date of return, the short-term plan will be effective from the date of disability due to illness or injury and benefits will be paid for the balance of the seven-month period remaining from the scheduled date of return to work.
 For pregnancy leave, the intention is no coverage for normal pregnancy.